stockhuman/internaut/site/pages/projects/the-plant.md

 </figure>

 My role in the design and creation of the site, start to finish, has me now as a occasional custodian.
 I still plan and implement revisions, theme updates and the like.
 For now, you can get a taste of the admin side of things with the <a href="/assets/img/work/theplant/the_little_green book_v.2.1.pdf">original editor's guide</a> and by visiting [the plant](http://theplantnewspaper.com) for yourself.

+---

+**Update, Feb.
+2020.** The _theplantnewspaper_ domain went down in November of 2019, a full year after the team at Dawson moved the opration to a new site.
+I unfortunately don't know to whom the torch passed to this time, but I was glad to see some of the original branding elements and design queues retained in this new iteration.
+My work in site design remains kept  in the internet crypt that is the [wayback machine](https://web.archive.org/web/20190123023325/https://theplantnewspaper.com/).

+The team that first organised the move cited a want for social integration features.
+This was funny, as the debate around comments was that the engagement with articles was too low (or low quality) to warrant keeping up with anti-spam measures.
+I suppose things have since changed.
+All the same, archives of student's work has been preserved and migrated to the new platform, which is now live [here](https://www.theplantnews.com/).

+I am absolutely delighted to learn that the curiosities section has lived on in this new iteration.
+I am even more so thrilled to see that the horoscopes I started have since continued under that banner.
+However, to my great dismay, my work writing such winning lines as

+> Sagittarius: Happy birthday, oh person who had a birthday recently.
+Know that if you ever become famous or powerful, your birthday will be celebrated more.

+and

+> Capricorn: Eugenics and the associated ethical dilemmas will appeal more to you this week as you continue your abandon of morality.

+were omitted from the content transfer.
+Such is life.